 • Add a few fresh herbs like parsley and oregano.

 • Drizzle a bit of a balsamic glaze on top.
-It adds a layer of sweet and tangy flavor but it also looks beautiful.
+It adds a layer of sweet and tangy flavor and it also looks beautiful.

 caprese bruschetta on plate